Anthene butleri

 Anthene butleri, the pale hairtail or Butler's ciliate blue, is a butterfly of the family Lycaenidae.
 It is found from South Africa to Kenya, Uganda, and Ethiopia.
-In South Africa it is found in coastal lowland forest in KwaZulu-Natal, from the coast to Kosi Bay, inland across the Makathini Flats.
+In South Africa, it is found in coastal lowland forests in KwaZulu-Natal, from the coast to Kosi Bay, and inland across the Makathini Flats.

 The wingspan is 23–28 mm for males and 25–32 mm for females.
-Adults are on wing year-round, with a peak in the warmer months.
+Adults are on wing the year-round, with a peak in the warmer months.